 Another formative quirk comes in his irregular living arrangements.
 He resides in a 40-hectare estate called Doorn Huis, famous for being the final home and now resting place of Germany’s last Kaiser, Wilhelm II.
 “In the Netherlands the government has a program where you can apply to live in some weird and wonderful places to deter squatters and burglars” de Jonge mentions.
 “I won’t bore you with the history but it means I’m surrounded by gardens, fields, even a palace, it’s a really incredible environment which helps to inspire the music I write.”

-2019 has been a breakthrough year for Kita Menari starting on January 19th with a performance at European industry showcase festival ESNS in Groningen.
+2019 was a breakthrough year for Kita Menari starting on January 19th with a performance at European industry showcase festival ESNS in Groningen.
 From there the project has flourished.
-New EP ‘Finally Awake’ was released on April 26th with singles from the release gaining support from top international blogs including The 405, Clash Magazine and The Line Of Best Fit.
+EP ‘Finally Awake’ was released on April 26th with singles from the release gaining support from top international blogs including The 405, Clash Magazine and The Line Of Best Fit.
 Collectively the tracks went on to appear on Spotify’s ‘New Music Friday’ playlists in AUS/NZ, Mexico, Sweden, Finland, Iceland and home country The Netherlands with further sizable editorial inclusions in Germany.

 In May French tastemakers Kitsune Musique, whose early signings include Two Door Cinema Club, Years & Years and Parcels, would go on to re-release ‘Pretty Sure’.
 Soon after, on May 20th, the band were invited to open for Catfish and the Bottlemen at their sold out show at Amsterdam’s Melkweg.